Advance Tunnel for the Eglinton Crosstown West extension

 Live in Mississauga but dine in Toronto, getting across town 60% faster

-A new extension of the Eglinton Crosstown LRT, the project will bring the rapid transit line another 9.2 kilometres farther west into Mississauga .
+A new extension of the Eglinton Crosstown LRT, the project will bring the rapid transit line another 9.2 kilometres further west into Mississauga.
 More passengers and less greenhouse gas emissions for increasingly more sustainable travel.

 Canada